rdpoor/jsmn/README.md

 [![Build Status](https://travis-ci.org/zserge/jsmn.svg?branch=master)](https://travis-ci.org/zserge/jsmn)

 jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into resource-limited or embedded projects.
-This variant is nearly identical to [Serge Zaitsev's original single-file jsmn.h](https://github.com/zserge/jsmn) with two differences:
+This version is based on[Serge Zaitsev's original single-file jsmn.h](https://github.com/zserge/jsmn) with several key differences:
-* It is split into two files, jsmn.h header and jsmn.c implementation for workflows that need a two-file layout.
+* jsmn is split into two files, jsmn.h and jsmn.c for ease of integration into workflows that need a two-file layout.
-* A token object stores a pointer to the start of the token and the length of the token (rather than start index and end index within the containing string).
+* Each parsed token carries a pointer and a length field to its underlying JSON string.
+* jsmn_token_ref() provides a safe accessor to the parsed tokens.
+* A suite of predicates -- jsmn_token_is_array(), jsmn_token_is_number(), etc --
+help categorize parsed tokens.

 You can find more information about JSON format at [json.org][1]